 Certain markets may be more favorable than others in the U.S. (such as California and Texas), and certain solar panel brands are known for being the most efficient or the cheapest cost per watt (SunPower is very efficient while Canadian Solar tends to be very cheap).
 Regardless of your zip code, if you do the research and spend some time working with your installer it’s possible to find a cheap solar offer anywhere in the United States.

-In 2018, the average solar energy price is around $3.14 per watt.
-That’s five percent lower than it was a year ago, and prices continue to fall.
+In 2019, the average solar energy price is around $3.05 per watt.
+That’s three percent lower than it was a year ago, and prices continue to fall.
 So there’s no doubt that, regardless of how you finance your solar panel system, going solar will be an economical process with strong returns.
 However, if you know where to look and compare all of your options ahead of time, you can bring the costs of your solar power installation down even lower.

 EnergySage compiled a list of the cheapest solar power systems offered to shoppers who compared solar quotes in the EnergySage Solar Marketplace.
 We’ve included information on solar module prices, location, system size (in kilowatts), and the solar panel and inverter brands included in the quote.
 (Note: because solar panel systems are different sizes, the best way to compare solar prices across different states is to look at the dollars per watt, or $/W.)

-Cheapest solar panels for sale: lowest price per watt by state (2018)
+Cheap solar panels for sale: lowest price per watt by state (2019)